 - Place the asparagus on the grill in an even layer and grill for 6 minutes, turning halfway through.
 When cool enough to handle, slice on the bias in 1" pieces and place in the bowl with the potatoes and corn.

 - Place the green onions and chopped basil in the bowl with the potato mixture, and toss with enough of the vinaigrette to coat.
 Serve warm and enjoy!

-Potato salad can be customized with whatever you have on hand.
+- Potato salad can be customized with whatever veggies that you have on hand.
 Crumbled bacon and chopped hard boiled egg are great alternatives as well!

-Dressing may be made in advance and stored in the fridge in an air tight containter.
+- Dressing may be made in advance and stored in the fridge in an air tight container.

 Amount Per Serving: Calories: 220Total Fat: 14gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 0mgSodium: 128mgCarbohydrates: 23gFiber: 2gSugar: 4gProtein: 3g